Lower Derwent Weather

 Lower Derwent Forecast

 Sunday Partly cloudy.
-Medium (40%) chance of showers in the morning.
-Winds W/NW 15 to 25 km/h shifting S/SE during the day then tending NE/SE 15 to 20 km/h during the evening.
+Slight (30%) chance of a shower in the south.
+Winds W/NW 20 to 30 km/h turning S/SW 15 to 25 km/h during the morning.

 Lower Derwent Observations

 - All observations

 All south-east Queensland schools have been shut today and businesses are being asked to close by lunchtime as ex-Cyclone Debbie nears, bringing severe thunderstorms, torrential rain and flash flooding.